 Potential career fields include: advertising, art project management and administration, being a professional artist, costume designer, craftsperson, film or television producer, florist, graphic designer, hairdresser, illustrator, scenic painter, interior and landscape designer, jeweller, mason, photographer, screen printer, sign-writer, tattoo artist, working in theatre production and design.

 Check out what our graduates are up to now.

 Do you recognise previous training or experience in art?

 Yes.
-If you have previous experience or qualifications you can apply to skip our Certificate level and apply for direct entry to Diploma, Honours or Advanced levels.
+If you have previous experience or qualifications you can apply to skip our Certificate level 4 programme and apply for direct entry to level 5, 6 or 7.
 You will need to submit a portfolio for assessment.
 Entry to any programme level will be at the discretion of the Academic Board.
 Find more information here.

 What needs to be included in a portfolio?